20 killed, dozens wounded in Philippines church bombings

 He urged people to “remain calm and avoid spreading panic in our respective communities to deny terrorism any victory.”

-AFP’s Joint Task Force Sulu Commander, Brig.
-Gen. Divino Rey Pabayo Jr., said his forces will “relentlessly hunt the perpetrators of this terror act until justice is served.”
+Brig.
+Gen. Divino Rey Pabayo Jr., Armed Forces of the Philippines Joint Task Force Sulu commander, said his forces will “relentlessly hunt the perpetrators of this terror act until justice is served.”

+Through a spokesman late Sunday, United Nations Secretary-General António Guterres also condemned the attack, calling for “the perpetrators of these crimes to be swiftly brought to justice.”

 Referendum for peace